harbor

 Installed agents

-To build an installed agent, you need to implement the BaseInstalledAgent interface which involved defining the following methods:
+To build an installed agent, you need to implement the BaseInstalledAgent interface which involves defining the following methods:

 my_installed_agent.py